Kickboxer: Vengeance: Plot

 Returning to the present, the police take Kurt but they are stopped by Liu, who offers to take Kurt herself.
 However, suspecting Liu may have other plans, Wattona sends some thugs to deal with Liu and Kurt.
-As they are stopped on the street, Kurt and Liu are confronted by the thugs but Kurt is able to fend off the thugs with his martial arts skills.
+Kurt is able to fend off the thugs with his martial arts skills.
 Liu takes Kurt to Master Durand and tells him to stay there until he is well enough to return to America.
-However, Kurt attempts to convince Durand to train him to face Tong Po.
+Kurt attempts to convince Durand to train him to face Tong Po.
 Durand, feeling he has already failed Eric, declines Kurt's offer.
 However, after a confrontation in the rain, Durand sees determination in Kurt and decides to train him.
 As Kurt begins his training, he and Liu slowly begin to start a romance.
 As Kurt feels ready, Durand gives him a test to a local bar where Joseph King sets up some small fights against his top fighter for money.
 When Durand has Kurt fight King's fighter, Kurt is decimated to the point where Durand must step in and stop the fighter before bringing Kurt back.
-Kavi shows up as a spy for Tong Po, but when Durand defeats Kavi, he makes Kavi a deal that will prevent him from having Tong Po get angry.
+Kavi shows up as a spy for Tong Po, but when Durand defeats Kavi, he makes Kavi a deal.
 Kavi has now joined Durand and helps Kurt train as well.
-When Kurt finally finds himself ready, he shows up at Tong Po's compound and has a rematch with Storm, which he now wins but then is faced with another fighter.
+When Kurt finally finds himself ready, he shows up at Tong Po's compound and has a rematch with Storm, which he wins.
 Using his newfound skills, Kurt challenges Tong Po to a fight, to which he accepts.
 Liu has learned through surveillance that Kurt has challenged Tong Po.